 Making the most of Disk Management on Windows 10

-We look at why disk management is important, how to do it, and its benefits
+We look at why disk management in Windows 10 is important, how to do it, and its benefits

 - Quick access menu: right-click the Windows Start button and select it from the menu that appears